Brian Anderson Player Props: Brewers vs. Athletics

-On Saturday, Brian Anderson (batting .167 in his past 10 games) and the Milwaukee Brewers play the Oakland Athletics, whose starting pitcher will be Paul Blackburn.
-First pitch is at 4:10 PM ET.
+Brian Anderson -- with a slugging percentage of .189 in his past 10 games (including zero homers) -- will be in action for the Milwaukee Brewers against the Oakland Athletics, with JP Sears on the hill, on June 11 at 2:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Athletics.
+In his previous game he had a one-hit showing (1-for-3) against the Athletics.

 Brian Anderson Game Info & Props vs. the Athletics